Janet Kidder

 Janet Kidder (born 1972) is a Canadian actress known for her role of Osyraa in Star Trek: Discovery.

 Biography

 Janet Kidder is the daughter of John Kidder and the niece of actress Margot Kidder.
+She was born in Cranbrook, B.C., the family moving to England when she was two, where she stayed until graduating before returning to Canada.

 Career

 Janet and Margot Kidder both appeared in "Walk on By", an episode of La Femme Nikita, as the younger and older Roberta, Nikita's mother.
 Janet's participation was in brief flashback sequences.
 She plays the character Lila Jacobs in the series Man in the High Castle and Osyraa in Star Trek: Discovery.